node-red/raspbian-deb-package/README.md

 It then moves files from `/usr/local/...` to `/usr/...`  as required for pre-installed applications, and adds the necessary `DEBIAN/control` file.

-Finally it builds the actual deb file - moves it back to the `/home/pi` directory and then runs `linitian` to report all the violations.
+Finally it builds the actual deb file - moves it back to the `/home/pi` directory and then runs `lintian` to report all the violations.

-Don't worry there are loads ! so to trim then down to what I consider actually relevant try running
+Don't worry - there are loads ! so to trim then down to what I consider actually relevant try running

     cat lint.log | grep E: | grep -v '\.node'